Which highlights to be expected at ITB Berlin Convention 2019?

 The hot summer in the northern hemisphere and the rousing report of the Intergovernmental Panel on Climate Change (IPCC) are unequivocal: “Business as usual” will lead to the abyss.
 Which measures are particularly effective for containing global warming and climate change, and how will they impact the global travel and tourism industry?
 The key question is: Considering the 1.5 degree target, will we still be able to travel in the future the way we have up to now?
 Leading global scientists explain the status quo, as well as potential measures, in keynote sessions.
 Tourism policy and economics experts discuss solutions and present best practice approaches for Environmental Sustainability.

 Transportation systems are an essential component of the tourism industry.
 Today's transportation systems are not sustainable: resource consumption, noise and pollution, congestion and wasted time – the collapse of traffic in large cities all over the world seems inevitable.
 New technologies and digitalization are paving the way for revolutionary means of transport and new business models in both private and business segments.
-Prototypes in the testing phase reveal: A revolution in both air and ground travel is taking place – and its effects will soon become ubiquitous.
-Fully-automatic flying passenger drones, electric cars, autonomous electric minibuses and sharing services will soon be suitable for the masses.
+Prototypes in the testing phase reveal: The revolution of travel will soon become reality.
+Electric cars, autonomous electric minibuses, cable cars and sharing services will soon be suitable for the masses.
 And on the plus side, travel will become easier, cheaper, more luxurious and more sustainable.
 The ITB Convention will discuss Future Mobility in tourism destinations with the creators of innovative means of transport and tourism ministers.

-In addition, we are experiencing a Threefold Change in Customer Demands: Customers are becoming more demanding, more individual and more political.
-First, luxury is understood quite differently today from how it was in the past.
+In addition, we are experiencing a Change in Customer Demands: luxury is understood quite differently today from how it was in the past.
 Destination managers, hotels and carriers have to meet high immaterial luxury demands – “bling bling” went out long ago.
 In several sessions, the ITB Berlin Convention will present current findings on luxury demands, forward-looking business models and "lessons learned" from luxury brand management.
-Second, in-destination services are experiencing a revolution.
-New tourists want custom-made experiences at their destination.
-Market-leading travel providers are pushing into this previously untapped market segment; they are digitizing offers and integrating them into online platforms and package tours.
-The new ITB segment, Technology, Tours & Activities (TTA), reveals this trend.
-Third, tourists are becoming more political: Attitudes towards regional politics are becoming an important travel decision criterion.
-Exclusive empirical studies for the ITB show how political tourists have become, and discussions with ambassadors reveal how political decision-makers are adjusting.